Construction Vibration Monitoring

 • Dedicated Project Manager monitoring the levels on your site

-• Liaison with site manager via Phone Call/Text Messages/Email's
+• Liaison with a Site Manager via Phone Calls/Text Messages/Emails

-• Real time data available via an secure portal
+• Real-time data available via a secure portal

 • Text & Email alert alarms will be provided

-• Detailed reporting provided every week of monitoring
+• Detailed reporting is provided weekly during monitoring

 • MCERTS Certified Ambient Particulate Monitors (Measure PM1, PM2.5 & PM10 Simultaneously)